aisamuel/project-scraper/README.md

     $ source env/bin/activate

-Create a .env file and copy the content of .env_sample file into it:
+Create a .env file in /server folder and copy the content of .env_sample file into it.

 Install project dependencies:

     $ pip install -r requirements.txt